PanDAWMS/panda-server/README.txt

 * current
   * GSI authentication for pilots
   * tag-based security mechanism for scheduler-pilot-server chain
+  * fixed test/add.py to use Oracle instead of MySQL

 * 0.0.3 2/16/2009
   * sync to production version